-If you are thinking of buying your first home in 2021, why not do the smart thing and use the property to earn a rental income?
+If you are thinking of buying your first home today, why not do the smart thing and use the property to earn rental income?
 Sound intriguing?
 Then house hacking might be the right real estate investment strategy for you.
-This article will explain what house hacking is and show you how to get started with this strategy in 2021.
+This article will explain what house hacking is and show you how to get started with this strategy right now.

 What Is House Hacking?